-As you’ll soon see, collagen plays a crucial role in not just your appearance, but also with how you feel and even how well your body functions as the years roll by.
+As you’ll soon see, collagen plays a crucial role in not just your appearance but also in how you feel and even how well your body functions as the years roll by.

-After Your Mid-20s, It’s All Downhill for Collagen Production
+After Your Mid-20s, Your Natural Collagen Production Steadily Declines

 Collagen is the most common protein – and the most abundant substance – in your body, second only to water.

-There are nearly two dozen types of collagen, but three types make up 80 to 90 percent of the collagen in your body: Types I, II, and III.
+There are nearly two dozen types of collagen, but three types make up 80 to 90% of the collagen in your body: Types I, II and III.

 Types I and III are found mainly in your skin, bones, ligaments and tendons.
 Joint cartilage is mostly type II collagen.

-When you’re young, your body makes enough collagen to keep tissues pliable and youthful.
+When you’re young, your body is continually generating collagen, keeping your tissues pliable and youthful.

 However, that changes once you pass your mid-20s.

-By the time you reach 40, your body’s ability to produce its own collagen drops about 25 percent.
-Your production is over half of youthful levels by age 60.
+By the time you reach 40, your body’s ability to produce its own collagen drops to about 25%.
+By age 60, your production drops to only half of youthful levels.

 When you’re in your 80s, you have about four times less collagen than you did in your youth, which is why your skin now creases and sags more on your face and neck.

-As you can see in the above photo, elastin and collagen work together to keep your skin looking youthful.
+Collagen works together with elastin to keep your skin looking youthful.
 Collagen provides the strength and firmness to support your skin’s structure while elastin contributes softness and elasticity.

 Aging skin’s collagen weakens and loses its tensile strength in the dermis, or second layer of your skin.
 Older skin not only takes on a lined appearance, it’s actually thinner.
 It contains less collagen and less elastin.

-Here’s some good news about the declining levels in your skin...
+Here’s some good news about the declining levels of collagen and elastin in your skin...

 It’s not written in stone that these losses have to happen.
-You can slow the rate at which your levels decline and even build them back up!
+You can slow the rate at which your levels decline, and you can even build them back up.